HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 2. Choose **ASP.NET Web Role** and click on the right-arrow to add it into our Cloud Service.
 Click Ok.
 3. Choose the template **MVC** and click on **Change Authentication** and select **No Authentication**.
 Click **Ok**.

-You have now created a Cloud Service with a ASP.net MVC web role.
+You have now created a Cloud Service with an ASP.net MVC web role.
 You can now deploy your solution and website to Azure:

 1. Right-click on the **GWAB.Azure**-project and choose **Publish**.
-2. Log in with your Azure-credentials and select you subscription in the list and click Next.
+2. Sign-in with your Azure-credentials and select you subscription in the list and click Next.
-3. Create a new Cloud Service by going to "Cloud Service:" and select "Create New" from the dropdow-menu.
-Specify *GWAB2014-[your initials here]* and select location **West Europe**.
+3. Create a new Cloud Service by going to "Cloud Service:" and select "Create New" from the dropdow-menu:
+	1. Name: *GWAB2014-[your initials here]*
+	2. Location: **West Europe**
+4. Click on **Advanced Settings** and under **Storage Account** select "Create new..." and provide:
+	1. Name: gwab2014[your initials here] (note: lower-case only!)
+	2. Location: **West Europe**
 4. Click **Next** and then **Publish** on the next page.

 Your Azure Cloud Service is now being deployed to Azure.
-To see the deployment in action, go to the Azure-portal and then to Cloud Services > GWAB2014-[your initials here].
+To see the deployment in action, go to the Azure-portal and then to Cloud Services > gwab2014-[your initials here].
 When the deploy is complete you can try to access the website by navigating with a browser to *gwab2014-[your initials here].cloudapp.net*.

 ### Connect to elasticsearch